-This guide is aimed at system administrators who are capable of connecting to remote systems such as G Suite for Business and Office 365 Admin Panel.
+This guide is aimed at system administrators who are capable of connecting to remote systems such as Google Workspace (formerly G Suite) for Business and Office 365 Admin Panel.

 Although we provide support for our own products, we do not provide support for third-party products such as PowerShell or server administration of Google or Exchange.

 To help you, we have prepared a demonstration video for you!

 (1) Pull users & groups from source tenant

 (3) Push new items and updates to target tenant

 On-Premises environments require a local agent to be running.
 Please check out this article to set up GALSync On-Premises Connector:

 We take your privacy and security seriously at Cloudiway, and we have invested significant effort into making our platform and your data secure.
 Cloudiway provides a cloud-based application hosted in Windows Azure… For more information about security, please refer to this article.

 For more information about migration performance, please refer to this article.